Agenda and Information for Upcoming Conference

 As a result of this educational activity, participants will be able to:

-• Describe caritas presence and how it affects the caring and healing of ourselves and others.
+2. Describe caritas presence and how it affects nurse-patient and staff caring- healing relationships.

 Program Content: